SpeciesFileGroup/install_taxonworks/development/docker-win/README.md

    WSL2 does not have native support for graphical programs yet (it is planned).
-However Visual Studio Code, a popular code editor, supports a transparent "bridge" to Linus from WSL.
+However Visual Studio Code, a popular code editor, supports a transparent "bridge" to Linux from WSL.
 You can download it at https://code.visualstudio.com/download

 ## Install WSL2